ekleinod/postpone-posts/readme.txt

 This is where *Postpone Posts* cones in handy.
 It takes all planned posts and postpones them by a selectable number of days.

-Postponing can only be done by an admin.
+Postponing can only be done by users with edit capabilities.

 **Important:** this plugin is created and tested for a one user installation of wordpress.
 Currently, there are no extensive safety measures for access rights etc.